Ashlalala/aajonusnet/md/Books/Hot Tub Therapy.md

 It is vitally important that the water that is used for the hot tub soaking is as clean of toxic chemicals as possible.
 It needs to be as close to drinking water quality as it can be.
-Like soaking in a natural hot spring

-- totally clean fresh water.
+Like soaking in a natural hot spring, totally clean fresh water.
 Our city tap water abounds in chemical toxicity.
 This toxic water can be made clean through filtration.
 This is explained in detail later in the book.